9 things to know before renting an apartment in Toronto.

-Pros and cons of new and old buildings in Toronto.
+5. Pros and cons of new and old buildings in Toronto.

-According to CBC News, it is suggested to look for an older apartment building.
+It is suggested to look for an older apartment building.
 A bonus that comes from renting in an older building is that these buildings are owned by “career landlords” who are actively involved in maintaining the building.
 These landlords take good care of the building because it is their primary source of income.
 On the flip side, renting a unit from a brand where the promised amenities and retail outlets are not yet completed could lead to a good deal.
 In the end, you could end up paying for the early move-in and be profiting from the amenities that some are spending a lot more for.
 However, it is important to note that the rent could eventually go up.

-Keep your eyes open for apartment scams.
+7. Keep your eyes open for apartment scams.

 The reason for this is because the market is so competitive, you should probably ask yourself a few questions if you encounter a landlord who seems to be doing things under the table and does not ask many questions.
 If you are finding an apartment via Craigslist or Kijiji, always visit in person, even after seeing the perfect online listing.
 Also, make sure to ask the landlord plenty of questions.
 If it sounds too good to be true, it often is.

-Understand your rights before you sign Toronto's expensive lease.
+8. Understand your rights before you sign Toronto's expensive lease.

-Be open to different apartment options
+9. Be open to different apartment options

 It is good to keep your mind open.
 It is good to keep in mind your apartment deal breakers and neighborhood preferences.
 However, if you are on a budget, it is best to keep your mind open.
-Sometimes sacrificing space for a trendy neighborhood or vise versa could be completely worth it.
+Sometimes sacrificing space for a trendy neighborhood or vice versa could be completely worth it.

 Hopefully, this article provided you with information that will help you make a more informed move when either moving to Toronto or moving in Toronto.
+Happy moving!